asjadnaqvi/stata-delaunay-voronoi/README.md

 library(dplyr)
 library(scales)

 # Convert to grayscale
 load.image("dali.jpg") %>% grayscale() -> x

 # Filter image.
-A higher threshold of "black" = more data points
+A higher threshold of "black" = more data points (use carefully)
 x %>%
   threshold("30%") %>%
   as.cimg() %>%
   as.data.frame() -> df

 write.csv(df,"dali.csv", row.names = TRUE)
 ```

+Share your images if you use this script!

 ## Versions